- What is the Slav Defense?

 Focus on understanding the pawn structure: The triangle of pawns on d5, c6, and (sometimes) e6 defines the Slav’s character.
 Knowing when and how to break with …c5 or …b5 is key.

-Develop your light-squared bishop actively: The bishop can be placed on f5 or g4 before the pawn on e6 locks it in, or fianchettoed if playing the Schlachter Slav.
+Develop your light-squared bishop actively: The bishop can be placed on f5 or g4 before the pawn on e6 locks it in, or fianchettoed if playing the Schlechter Slav.

 Be ready for White’s early Queen moves like Qb3: This move targets Black’s b7 pawn and the center.
 Proper preparation and awareness can help you avoid pitfalls.